Overview of Competition

 download materials from here

-The site is bounded to the north by the sea, to the east by public woodland, to the south by a public road and to the west by private housing.
+The site is bounded to the north by a body of water (sea or lake or river or canal..... you choose), to the east by public woodland, to the south by a public road and to the west by private housing.

 The site is conceived to be generally level and sloping gently to the shoreline; however you are entirely free to determine all levels as you choose.